 Always use the translation your professor recommends!

-English translations of classical texts can differ markedly.
-Most translations that are freely available on the web are in the public domain (out of copyright), which means that they are much older and reflect neithor more recent translation practices nor updated research on language and text variants.
+English translations of GLAM texts can differ markedly.
+Most translations that are freely available on the web are in the public domain (out of copyright), which means that they are much older and reflect neither more recent translation practices nor updated research on language and text variants.

-Classics uses a specialized, precise method of citation.
-The proper format for citing classical texts:
+GLAM uses a specialized, precise method of citation.
+The proper format for citing GLAM texts:

 [Author], [Title] [Book/Section.(Poem, if applicable)].[Line #s cited/Paragraph #s cited]